-After initially struggling with practice exams, Pooja improved her strategy and confidence for the MCAT and increased her score from a 499 to 508/509 in her first 4 weeks of full time studying!
+Pooja initially struggled with practice exams, spending so much time focused on content review and feeling defeated by a lack of improvement.
+She quickly improved her strategy and confidence for the MCAT and increased her score from a 499 to 508/509 in her first 4 weeks of full time studying!
 That's where she hit a hard plateau but once again, revamped her strategy and with less than 30 days left before her MCAT date, she once again skyrocketed her score to 522!

 MCAT Score: 516

-Studying before completing pre-reqs and working full time to support his family, Henry struggled with MCAT prep.
-Just 5 weeks before his test date he was stuck at a 500.
-But in those last 35 days, he boosted his score by 16 points to score a 516 on his actual MCAT!
+Self-teaching content he didn't learn from pre-reqs and working a full-time job to support his family made Henry's MCAT prep journey very challenging.
+With only 5 weeks left until his test date, Henry was stuck at a 500.
+However, in those last 35 days, Henry implemented new and focused strategies which helped boost his score by 16 points and let him score a 516 on his actual MCAT!